JSRocksHQ/jsrockshq.github.io/src/posts/en/how-i-m-using-es6-modules-in-production.md

 Sourcemaps doesn't work well with this workflow as i'm using Browserify to bundle.
 Perhaps it should be easy to implement.
 We're starting to rewrite our framework using some ES6 features and of course we'll use modules.
-With our current structure it will be just possible if we build a custom module for Babel, but i don't think it is a good approach.
+It may be possible to build a custom module formatter for our current structure, but I think it wouldn't be a good approach.
 Maybe we'll need to rewrite the whole module system we already have.

+## Conclusion
+The modules specification is already done, and in my opinion it's very mature and efficient.
+However, we didn't have a browser API yet for dealing with modules loading, so a solution like AMD or CommonJS remains necessary.
+We can have benefit of ES6 modules syntax right now, making our code more readable and concise.
+Existing tools such as Babel and Browserify give us a painless development, and in the near future we can simply deactivate them because we'll have full support.